 The Dark Army

-At first believed to be a significantly organized hacker group who happen to share a common goal with fsociety, the Dark Army turn out to be a much larger criminal syndicate operating as an enclave within the one percent.
-Rooted in China, the Dark Army are capable of manipulating world events through the seemingly limitless resources that they possess, such as the payrolls from police chiefs, mayors, senators, and presidents.
-In the greater scheme of things, the Dark Army appear to be seeking global economic control through the implementation of 5/9 as well as a mysterious project housed in the Chinese-annexed Congo.
+At first believed to be just a significantly organized hacker group who happen to share a common goal with fsociety, the Dark Army turn out to be a much larger criminal syndicate and terrorist group operating as an enclave within the 1%.
+Rooted in China, the Dark Army are led by the fabled dark web figure Whiterose and are capable of manipulating world events through the seemingly limitless resources that they possess, such as the payrolls of police chiefs, mayors, senators, and presidents.
+In the greater scheme of things, the Dark Army appear to be seeking a new world order through the implementation of Five/Nine as well as a mysterious project housed in the Washington Township Nuclear Power Plant.
 This project appears to be of great technological importance, as the Dark Army encourage martyrdom in the name of "the cause" and claim it to be the best gift you can provide.
-With unfathomable reach and influence, the Dark Army is everywhere, and they are nowhere.
+With unfathomable reach and influence, the Dark Army are everywhere, and they are nowhere.

 - Big Bad: Collectively.

-- Break Them by Talking: From what we have seen with Tyrell and Angela, the Dark Army's favored method of recruitment is through systematic psychological breakdowns of prospective members via invasive interrogation, gaslighting, and outright brainwashing.
+- Break Them by Talking: The Dark Army's favored method of recruitment is through systematic psychological breakdowns of prospective members via invasive interrogation, gaslighting, and outright brainwashing.

 - Chaotic Evil: Shares traits with both the Intelligent Monster and Terrorist Freedom Fighter flavors.
-The Dark Army have clear aspirations for societal change, but seem to enjoy hanging a lot of people in the process, even when it isn't entirely necessary or pragmatic.
-They wantonly kill and even sacrifice their own, but do so in the name of their mission.
+The Dark Army have clear aspirations for societal change, but they wantonly kill and even sacrifice their own, doing so in the name of their mission.

-- The Cracker: The Dark Army are paid by the highest bidders to carry out cyber-attacks ranging from simple election rigging to economic destabilization.
+- The Cracker: The Dark Army are paid by the highest bidders to carry out cyber-based attacks ranging from simple election rigging to economic destabilization.